bradquick/bradwii/ReadMe.txt

 - Multi-Wii Config compatible (including bluetooth apps, etc).
 Works on any (and multiple) serial ports.

-- Simplified settings means there are fewer things that need to be adjusted.
+- Simplified settings means there are fewer things (especially PID) that need to be adjusted.

 - Auto PID tuning.